BlissRoms-x86/Documentation/knowledgebase/frequently-asked-questions/vulkan-mode.md

 # Vulkan Mode

 In our Android 9+ versions, we include the ability to use a Grub command for enabling Vulkan mode on supported graphics hardware.
-If you are testing using Bliss OS 15.8.5 or newer, you may not need to worry about triggering this value, as it should be automatic.
+However, from Bliss OS 14.10, you don't have to to worry about triggering this value as we removed `VULKAN=1` from the OS.

 #### To initially test: